For individuals

 Car and travel

-If you use your own car for work, the cents-per-kilometre method covers running costs up to a set number of business kilometres, and you’ll need a reasonable basis for the kilometres claimed (such as a diary).
-The logbook method can give a bigger deduction if you do a lot of work driving — we can help you work out which suits you.
+For 2025–26, the cents-per-kilometre method lets you claim 88 cents per business kilometre, up to 5,000 business kilometres per car.
+The rate covers all eligible car expenses, including fuel, servicing, insurance, registration and decline in value, so those costs cannot be claimed again separately.
+You still need a reasonable basis for the kilometres claimed, such as diary records.
+The logbook method can give a larger deduction if you do a lot of work driving.
+We can help you work out which method suits you.

 What to bring (or upload)